Ignite99/Line_Counter/README.md

 ## Conclusions and Improvements

 There are some issues on my end too, in terms of speed compared to cloc, it is much slower.
-3-5 seconds slower when it came to parsing a folder.
+7-12 seconds slower when it came to parsing the CPP folder and approx. 29-33 seconds slower for the ruby implementation as it has >1500 files excudling non ruby related files.
 Perhaps spawning threads when calculating the directory could be a method of improvement, concurrency would however be another issue as they would all be writing to the same memory address where I stored my initial count in struct counts. `Race Condition` will most certainly occur if I am not careful.

 Accessibility to files could've been improved as well by pushing this to docker so that it can be run in windows as well.
 However, that was not what cloc did so I did not do it as well.